 Alimony can be modifiable by either party unless there is an agreement stating otherwise.
 If the income or financial situation of the paying spouse or the receiving spouse changes in a meaningful way before the last alimony payment is made, the court may be able to modify the amount of the payment or terminate it altogether.
 However, if the parties agree in a Marital Settlement Agreement that the alimony terms will be non-modifiable, the court cannot make a modification.
 Alimony can be terminated upon the death of either party or if the receiving party gets remarried while still receiving payments.

 Alimony can only be granted during the time in which a couple is litigating and/or before they are finally divorced.
 If one party fails to make a claim for alimony before the divorce is finalized, or a spouse waives the right to alimony in a Marital Settlement Agreement, they have forever waived that right and they cannot come back and ask for it later.

 Alimony can be an invaluable resource for those with financial concerns related to their divorce, but the process of securing an alimony award is complex.

-Contact the Law Office of Laurie M. Wasserman, experienced child support and spousal support lawyers in Baltimore and Towson Maryland to receive the experience, expertise, and compassion you need to navigate through your support case.
+Contact Wasserman Family Law, experienced child support and spousal support lawyers in Baltimore and Towson Maryland to receive the experience, expertise, and compassion you need to navigate through your support case.
 In addition to handling initial support determinations, we represent clients in modifications of support, enforcement of support orders, collection of past-due support, and cases where one parent has purposefully impoverished him or herself to avoid a support obligation.